-• Strategic Training Plan for Participants to be Placed in Unsubsidized Employment
+Strategic Training Plan for Participants to be Placed in Unsubsidized Employment on agencies that can provide training for jobs in the following areas:

-In order to maximize SCSEP participant placement in unsubsidized employment in high demand jobs, the statewide SCSEP network will focus their on-the job training opportunities and host agency recruitment efforts on agencies that can provide training for jobs in the following area:
+In order to maximize SCSEP participant placement in unsubsidized employment in high demand jobs, the statewide SCSEP network will focus their on-the job training opportunities and host agency recruitment efforts

-- o Administrative Assistance
+- Administrative Assistant

 - Customer Service Representative

-- Food Service Workers
+- Food Service Worker

-- o Office Clerks
+- Office Clerk

-- o Janitors and Building Cleaners/ House Keeping services
+- Janitors and Building Cleaners/ Housekeeping service

-- o Home Health Aides
+- Home Health Aide

-- o Personal Care Aides
+- Personal Care Aide

-Section 2: Service Delivery and Coordination:
+Service Delivery and Coordination

-A) A description of actions to coordinate SCSEP with other Programs
+A Description of Actions to Coordinate SCSEP with Other Programs

 The strategic vision and goals between Delaware SCSEP and the Delaware Workforce Development Board is to bring together workforce development, educational, and or resource services in a seamless customer focused service delivery network that enhances access to the programs' services to assist individuals in obtaining suitable employment.
-Achievement of this goal will allow Delaware to continue building a workforce development system that prepares individuals for high demand, high growth employment in industry sectors that are vital for continued economic growth.
-(July 1, 2015 to June 30, 2018 MOU between Delaware Workforce Development Board).
+Achievement of this goal will allow Delaware to continue building a workforce development system that prepares individuals for high demand, high-growth employment in industry sectors that are vital for continued economic growth.
+(August 1, 2019 to June 30, 2020 MOU between Delaware Workforce Development Board).